 - Calculate your TDEE and subtract 250 from it.
 That’s your target calorie number.

 - Split this into 40-40-20 for your macros.
 This can be 40 protein, 40 carbs and 20 fat.
 Some people prefer to alter this by reducing carbs and increasing fat.
 Either way, ensure that you keep your protein intake high.
-I eat protein in every meal (I do gulp down on protein-rich shakes too) and maintain it at 1.5 grams per lb. of my body weight.
+I eat protein in every meal (I do gulp down about 2 protein-rich shakes a day too) and maintain it at 1.5 grams per lb. of my body weight.

 - This last step is optional.
 Try intermittent fasting if you can.
 It helps you keep your insulin levels low, which when clubbed with a high protein diet and exercise, should help you lose weight.